Biomapas/B.AwsTestingFramework/README.md

 # B.AwsTestingFramework

 A python based AWS infrastructure testing micro-framework.<br>
-It supports multiple IAC tools like AWS CDK, AWS CloudFormation, and more...
+It supports multiple IAC tools like AWS CDK and AWS CloudFormation.

-#### Description
+### Description

 Creating infrastructure in AWS is quite hard.
 There are many nuances, pitfalls and "gotchas" that sometimes are awfully frustrating.
 Often some